Organisational Debt: The Cost of Ignoring Outdated and Excessive Process

 Someone messed up and we implement a policy to prevent it from happening again

-One example from a technology client I worked with was how their expense policy became so burdensome they lost employees over it.
+One example from a technology client we worked with previously was how their expense policy became so burdensome they lost employees over it.
+In their earlier years, they had a company credit card system that employees who travelled frequently could use for business expenses.

-As a result, all employee company credit cards were revoked and a new approval system was implemented.
-Expenses were pre-paid by employees then applied for and approved by two layers of management.
+The system worked pretty well until an employee decided to put his new kitchen appliances through the company card. 😬 Not a great idea and as a result, all employee company credit cards were revoked and a new approval system was implemented, despite only one employee being at fault.
+Expenses were then pre-paid by employees, applied for and approved by two layers of management.

+The system meant that expense payments were often delayed by months, with some employees owed more in expenses than their salary.
 The time required for employees, managers and finance as well as the cost of the technology far outweighed the original cost of the employee misdemeanor.

-Changing the complicated process back to a simpler one was a tricky sell, after all the ‘investment’ that was put into it.
+Alternatively, the original solution could have been to discipline the employee.
+However, changing the complicated process back to a simpler one was a tricky sell, after all the ‘investment’ that was put into defining it.

 This week's tweak for better work is to identify and reduce organisational debt